The Bellevue-Stratford Hotel: 20th century

-Interstate Hotels & Resorts of Pittsburgh assumed management in December 1994 and the hotel's name was shortened to The Bellevue Hotel.
-On December 1, 1996, Hyatt took over management of the hotel, placing it in their Park Hyatt boutique division and renaming it the Park Hyatt Philadelphia at the Bellevue.
+21st century

 In 2007, the two restaurants and Founders bar were re-designed by Marguerite Rodgers as XIX (NINETEEN) Cafe, Bar and Restaurant.
 In 2009, all four balconies outside the cafe and restaurant were restored and opened to the public for the highest outside dining experience in the city.
 In 2010, the hotel was moved from the Park Hyatt to the Hyatt division and its name was shortened to Hyatt at The Bellevue.
 The hotel moved to The Unbound Collection division of Hyatt in March 2018, and was renamed The Bellevue Hotel.
 In late 2018, New York-based Nightingale Properties bought a stake in Bellevue Associates, the company under which the Rubin family had owned the building since 1978.

-Partial residential conversion

-Ronald Rubin died in April 2021, and in November 2021, his estate sold the entire Bellevue structure to Lubert-Adler Partners, for an undisclosed sum.
+Rubin died in April 2021, and in November 2021, his estate sold the entire Bellevue structure to Lubert-Adler Partners, for an undisclosed sum.
 They announced plans to completely renovate the property, at a cost of $100 million.
 They converted the largely vacant office space on the lower floors to apartments, with 200-300 units to be built out, over time.
 The historic lobby level public areas, which most recently housed stores, were fully restored to their original function serving hotel guests, with three restaurants.
 On the Bellevue's rooftop, they plan to install an ice rink, which the hotel originally had, and a swimming pool.
 The adjoining Sporting Club at The Bellevue was also renovated, at a cost of $10 million, and reopened in November 2023.
 Fire fighters responded to a small fire on December 30, 2023, in a kitchen on the 18th floor, but there were no injuries.

 In February 2024, it was announced that the hotel's grand ballroom and other function rooms would no longer be operated directly by the hotel business.
 Instead, since their reopening in April 2024, they have been operated by Cescaphe, a local events firm, under the name The Grand Belle.

-In May 2024, it was reported that the final arrangement of the mixed-use structure was: 155 residences, with twenty-four different layouts, on the former office floors 2, 3, 4, 8, 9, 10, as well as on the former hotel floor 18; offices remaining on floors 5,6,7 and 11; 222 hotel rooms on floors 12-17, with the hotel lobby returned to the ground floor and the 19th floor again used solely as function rooms.
+In May 2024, it was reported that the final arrangement of the mixed-use structure was: 155 residences, with twenty-four different layouts, on the former office floors 2, 3, 4, 8, 9, 10, as well as on the former hotel floor 18; offices remaining on floors 5, 6, 7 and 11; 222 hotel rooms on floors 12-17, with the hotel lobby returned to the ground floor and the 19th floor again used solely as function rooms.
 The apartments began leasing in May 2024.
 The hotel portion reopened on November 1, 2024.